 There is no early repayment fee.
 Also, the Fundbox app is a convenient way to manage your account and withdraw funds, and it comes with great customer service.

 Fundbox lines of credit must be paid back with weekly payments, which may cut into your cash flow, especially if you don’t have steady revenue coming in each week.
-The repayment period is short: just 12 or 24 weeks.
+The repayment period is short:.

 Fees may be higher for Fundbox than traditional loans or SBA loans.